hyperflask/hyperflask-docs/docs/why.md

 At the same time, I feel the developer experience is lacking in many areas.
 There's so many moving parts to learn and manage, it's daunting.
 It's especially hard for beginners.

 In the end, I love Python and Flask and want to continue building modern websites with them.
 Unfortunately, I felt a lot of extensions have become outdated and Flask being minimalist, no large scale frameworks around it.
 Hyperflask is my attempt to a super-powered Flask-based stack.

+Finally, in the age of AI driven development, we shouldn't (yet) let AI generate tech architecture and core technologies.
+At the moment, AI is the perfect companion for product building, generating individual components and pages.
+Hyperflask is built with this in mind: to allow AI generation to operate at a very high level, limiting impact on core architectural choices and security implications.

 ## Acknowledgments